For many years I wanted to digitize my music CD collection and be able to

 used the supplied cable to connect the Squeezebox to my audio system, and

 blazed through the setup process.
-Using the supplied remote, I answered
+Using the supplied remote, I answered a

-located my running copy of Slim Server, too!
+running copy of Slim Server, too!

 Later, I was able to go back to iTunes to setup Playlists, which the

 Squeezebox honors.
-And by the way, the Squeezebox also offers thousands
+And by the way, the Squeezebox also offers thousands of

-of Internet radio stations, news feeds, nature sounds, and you can set it to
+Internet radio stations, news feeds, nature sounds, and you can set it to

 shutoff automatically after x minutes.

 That's it.
 Now I am enjoying getting familiar with my CD collection